Snd-R/kurp/README.md

 # will result in significantly smaller image size
 # available options are "WebP", "Jpeg", "Png" and "Original"
 return_format: WebP
+upscaler: Waifu2x # upscaler to use (Waifu2x or Realcugan)

 waifu2x:
   gpuid: 0 # gpu device to use (-1 = cpu). if you have single gpu then this should usually be 0